tonykastaneda/simpleappsfolder/README.md

 - Copies of Shortcuts such that Program Name (2).lnk can be created from time to time

-USE AT YOUR OWN RISK.
-(Though no computer I've personally tested this on has spontaneously combusted there is a disclaimer)
+### DISCLAIMER & .BAT SCRIPT
+USE THESE SCRIPTS AT YOUR OWN RISK.
+Though no computer I've personally tested this on has spontaneously combusted.
+This script gose no where near a Programs uninstall executable or its actual install directory thus Program coruption isn't possible.
+The .bat version of the script is for legacy OS's such as Vista and below, this version of the script runs in the older CMD and needs a right click Run as Administrator to work properly.
+This version doesn't contain any of "fancy" stuff this includes the Quick Acess creation and residue folder clean up.